godiard/help-activity/source/write.rst

 .. image :: ../images/Write1act.png

 1. Allows you to name your file.
 Click the cursor in the field, the existing text is selected, and a new file name can be entered.
-2. The "pencil and book" icon allows :ref:`journal_qa` to provide a description.
+2. The "pencil and book" icon, the Description button allows you to add a description to the :doc:`/journal` entry.
 3. This button is the collaboration, or sharing "switch".
 The options are

   |Home_key_f3_small.png| Private, this is the non-sharing option, with no networking.